 What is a summer evening under the stars without good food?
 You can bring your own picnic (click here to learn more about Stanford Live’s food and drink policy), or order anything from water, beer, and cocktails to cheese or charcuterie plates from your seat using your phone!

 Both SF Ballet and Stanford Live are committed to keeping you safe.
-You can learn more about what you can and cannot bring into the amphitheater, as well as the venue’s COVID protocols, on the Stanford Live website.
+You can learn more about what you can and cannot bring into the amphitheater, as well as the venue’s health and safety guidelines on the Stanford Live website.

 Have other questions?
 Check out Stanford Live’s FAQ page for more information.